 Next to speak was James Bickford from Decibel Architecture.
 James spoke about how data is informing and improving the architectural and urban design process.
 By using data, design is becoming even more purposeful and helping to build better communities, addressing crucial issues and helping to increase efficiency in everything from power to traffic flow.
 Architects are using data to design the smart buildings of the future.
 With the internet of things set to grow exponentially in coming years, buildings as we know them are going to become even more interactive and technology filled.

 Troy McCann from Moonshot Space Company echoed these sentiments and noted how space technology, such as satellites, is also helping to provide useful data for the planning and development of buildings.
 Troy founded Moonshot as a means of helping space-technology-based business startups achieve success with the help of a network of experienced mentors, advisers and partners.
 According to Troy, space is open for business and Moonshot is on a mission to help people turn ideas into investable businesses.

-With a few daiquiris on board, presentations then turned to a panel discussion with questions also coming from the audience.
+With a few daiquiris on board, the presentations shifted to a panel discussion with questions also coming from the audience.
 A free flowing dialogue continued on data’s role in the design process.
-With a panel with such diverse experience, it made for an interesting discussion.
-All panel members were in agreement that the role of data in our lives and in design, is increasing in significance on a daily basis.
+The panel of speakers, with their divers industries and experiences, all agreed that the role of data in the design process was an increasingly significant one.